geoblacklight/geoblacklight/CONTRIBUTING.md

-## Contributing
+# GeoBlacklight Codebase Contribution Guide
-GeoBlacklight is a collaborative open source projects where contributions are :sparkles:welcome:sparkles:.
-This contributing guide is borrowed in part from the [Samvera Contributing Guide](https://github.com/samvera/hydra/blob/master/CONTRIBUTING.md) and the [Blacklight Contributing Wiki](https://github.com/projectblacklight/blacklight/wiki/Contributing-to-Blacklight).
+GeoBlacklight is a collaborative, open source project where contributions are :sparkles:welcome:sparkles:.

 ### Who can contribute?
 **Anyone** is welcome to contribute to GeoBlacklight.
 We follow a set of contribution practices to maintain a technically sustainable and stable software project for everyone.

+### Join the community
+See the [community page](https://geoblacklight.org/community/) on our website for information about our community calendar, slack, volunteer opportunities, and more.

+If you have questions or want to get more involved, join [GeoBlacklight Slack](https://geoblacklight.slack.com/join/shared_invite/zt-1p7dcay40-Ye_WTt5_iCqU8rDjzhkoWw#/shared-invite/email) or email the [GeoBlacklight Community](https://groups.google.com/g/geoblacklight-community) at [geoblacklight-community@googlegroups.com](mailto:geoblacklight-community@googlegroups.com).

+## Issues
+Issues are used in the GeoBlacklight community as a convenient way to document bugs, propose new functionality and enhancements, and discuss important code changes.

-### Reporting issues
+### Reporting an issue
 Did you find a bug in GeoBlacklight or interested in a new feature?
 Make sure to add an issue for it in the [issue tracker](https://github.com/geoblacklight/geoblacklight/issues).

  - Make sure you have a [GitHub account](https://github.com/signup/free)
  - Submit a [GitHub issue](./issues) by: